 Youth Work Support

-Youth Work Support is a strand of the National Youth Agency which have created some great resources for young people to use during Covid.
+Youth Work Support is a strand of the National Youth Agency which have created some great resources for young people to use whilst home learning.

 The resources cover a range of areas including skills and careers support, activities and a workbook to help manage anger and frustration at home (particularly through lockdown).

-And Network Rail also has a selection of educational resources for children.
+Network Rail has a selection of educational resources for children.

 Libraries from home for children and young people